WeTechHK/Universal-BCOS-DOC/source/develop/index.md

 ### Step 2: Run a node

-For you to run a node, you can follow the [Run a node](./run_node.md) guide to run a node in your computer or remote server.
+For you to run a node, you can follow the [guide](./run_node.md).

-- If you want to participate in consensus and governance, you can follow the [Run a consensus node](./run_consensus.md) guide to run a consensus node.
+- If you want to participate in consensus and governance, you can follow the [Run a consensus node](./run_consensus.md) guide.
-- If you want to be a observer, you can follow the [Run a observer node](./run_observer.md) guide to run a observer node.
+- If you want to be a observer, you can follow the [Run a observer node](./run_observer.md) guide.

 More information of node types instructions in [Node types](../advance/nodes.md).